Caption: Ms Jessie Teo connecting with her befriendee Mdm Ong virtually.

 Jessie assists other elderly residents too.
 Recently, one elderly resident was not feeling well so she checked-in on her by getting her meals, hang the food at the gate and taking peeks from the corridor window.

 "We are glad to see residents reaching out to one another and building their own network of support during the circuit breaker period.
-With our centres closed and staff telecommuting, it is so heartwarming to see residents taking the initiative to mobilise themselves and one another to render help to frailer neighbours.
-Some are also watching out for those with dementia who are still active in the neighbourhood This is an example of an enabled community," said Mr Kelvin Lee, Head, Community Enablement & Caregivers Support, TOUCH Community Services.
+With our centres closed and staff telecommuting, it is so heartwarming to see residents taking the initiative to mobilise themselves to render help to frailer neighbours.
+Some are also watching out for those with dementia who are still active in the neighbourhood This is an example of an enabled community," said Mr Kelvin Lee, Head, Active Ageing, TOUCH Community Services.